FusionAuth/fusionauth-site/_posts/2019-02-18-fusionauth-self-service-registration-typescript.md

 <!--more-->

-## New features
+## New Features

 **Self-Service Registration**<br>
 <img src="/assets/img/blogs/register-form.png" alt="Register User" class="float-right mb-3 ml-3" style="width: 225px;"/>
 It’s easier that ever for users to set up a new account or register for new applications.
 We now give you the option to enable self-service registration for any one of your applications.
 This eliminates the need to build detailed registration forms and is perfect for when you want users up and running quickly.

-You can start super simple and just collect the email and password, and optionally asked for their name and mobile phone.
-This new form may also be customized using our theme feature.
+You can start super simple and just collect an email and password, and optionally ask for their name and phone number.
+This new form can also be customized using our theme feature.
 See our [Theme Tutorial](/docs/v1/tech/tutorials/login-theme) for additional information.
-Get started by navigating to your FusionAuth application (`Settings -> Applications`) and click on the `Registration` tab, here you'll find the self service Registration configuration.
+Get started by navigating to your FusionAuth application (`Settings -> Applications`) to `Edit` an application.
+Under `Options`, click on the `Registration` tab.
+Here you'll find the Self-service Registration configuration.